BSC-side PCU socket interface for paging and RACH

 Attached you find the .pcap traces from the experiments I id so far.

-#7 Updated by dexter almost 3 years ago
+#7 Updated by dexter about 3 years ago

 - File difference_between__openbsc_lapd_and_ericsson_hdlc.png difference_between__openbsc_lapd_and_ericsson_hdlc.png added